 3-When you cursor becomes invisible, switch your windows and press Command (⌘) and Tab

-Go to another app then return back to the app that you were using Command (⌘) and Tab Keys.
+Go to another app then return to the app that you were using Command (⌘) and Tab Keys.
 This often works if this problem occurs because of a bug in the app.
 You’re basically switching back to your active app

 4-Visit Your Dock or Your Menu Bar